ErikLundin98/todo-cli/README.md

 `todo add "Wash the dishes" --priority 1 --category home cleaning --today`: Create TODO that needs to be done today with top priority and category "home" and "cleaning"

 TODO:s are stored and managed in a sqlite database.
-As a hacky cross-device sync solution, you can synchronize the database using a git repo:
+As a hacky cross-device sync solution, you can sync the sqlite database using a git repo:

 `todo sync --init-repository <repo_url>`: Clone a remote git repository to use for version handling the database